dhense177/Modeling_Lung_Cancer_Risk/README.md

 ### Figure 1: Distribution of countywide age and gender standardized lung cancer incidence per 100,00 between 2000-2014

-It is evident that counties differ drastically in their risk for lung cancer - counties in Kentucky show incidence of 120 per 100,00, while counties in Iowa hover around 20 per 100,000, a 6x difference.
+It is evident that counties differ drastically in their risk for lung cancer - counties in Kentucky show incidence of 120 per 100,00, while counties in Iowa and California hover around 30 per 100,000, a 4-fold difference.

 ![](state_years2.png)